apoltix/iTMDb/README.md

 iTMDb uses Automatic Reference Counting (ARC).

 If you need to integrate the source directly into your project that is not using ARC, you can specify the ``-fobjc-arc`` compiler flag for each ``.m`` file in the *Compile Sources* section of the *Build Phases* tab of the target.

+## Dependencies

+There are no third-party dependencies; only system-available Apple frameworks are used in iTMDb.

 ## What's missing